opendocsg/slw-judgments-backfill/2018_SGHC_172/report.md

 _Conflic t of laws_ – _Natural forum_

 [LawNet Editorial Note: The appeal in Civil Appeal No 87 of 2018 was allowed by the Court of Appeal on 27 September 2018.
-See [2019] SGCA 11.]
+See <span class="citation">[2019] SGCA 11</span>.]

 30 July 2018